joniles/MPXJ.Net/README.migrate.md

 with the original Java types and data structures.

-MPXJ.Net provides a complete C# wrapper around the translated MPXJ library - no more Java type and data structures, all naming is consistent and so on.
+MPXJ.Net provides a complete C# wrapper around the translated MPXJ library - no more Java types and data structures, all naming is consistent and so on.
 To switch to MPXJ.Net, simply remove the reference to `net.sf.mpxj-for-csharp` in your project and replace it with a reference to `MPXJ.Net`.
 The drawback to this is that various identifiers will have changed, which means you'll need